Discovery of Precision Oncology Drugs

 Oncolines® Profiling is the parallel profiling of drug candidates on a panel of 102 human cancer cell lines.
 More than 200 cell lines are available for proliferation assays and other studies.
 The cancer cell lines are from diverse tumor tissue origin and have been characterized with regard to the mutation status of cancer genes and by gene expression analysis.
 Clients can order full panel profiling studies or cherry pick cell lines from the panel based on specific characteristics, such as tumor origin, gene mutations, or expression of certain cancer genes.
 The drug sensitivity of the Oncolines® cancer cell lines is determined in cell proliferation assays and correlated to the cancer gene mutation status of the cell lines.
 This yields novel candidate drug sensitivity biomarkers (Uitdehaag et al., 2019 and 2014).

-These biomarkers are used as selection markers for patient stratification (Zaman et al., 2017), while the drug sensitivity fingerprint of compounds determined with Oncolines® Profiling is used for comparative analyses with other anti-cancer agents (Uitdehaag et al., 2016) and for mechanism-of-action studies (Libouban et al., 2017).
+These biomarkers are used as selection markers for patient stratification (Zaman et al., 2017), while the drug sensitivity fingerprint of compounds determined with Oncolines® Profiling is used for comparative analyses with other anti-cancer agents (Uitdehaag et al., 2016 and Kooijman et al., 2022) and for mechanism-of-action studies (Libouban et al., 2017).
 The Oncolines® cell lines are also the basis of drug combination screens (Uitdehaag et al., 2015).

 In-Depth Analysis of Biological Mechanisms and Pathways